Pranjal360Agarwal/GrandStrategist-AI/README.md

 ## 3. Responsive Design

 The game interface is responsive and adapts to various screen sizes and devices.
-Seamlessly play the game across different devices, including desktops, tablets, and mobile phones.
+Seamlessly play the game across different devices, including desktops, tablets and mobile phones.

 ## Installation⚡